Greenstand/treetracker-wallet-app/.github/ISSUE_TEMPLATE/component-building.md

 - A tutorial of how to use Cypress component tool to build components: https://github.com/Greenstand/treetracker-wallet-web#how-to-build-a-component
 - We are using MaterialUI to build the app: https://material-ui.com/
 - When you are ready to raise PR for the component, please attach the screenshot of the component for review.
+- If you want to join the slack community (some resources need the community member's permission), please leave your email address.